Below you can find a detailed list of the most frequently requested information by IT departments regarding the security of BIMcollab.

 - All data from client shall be securely erased from the cloud service upon service termination or at request.

-- We have no formal policies and procedures established with supporting business processes and technical measures implemented for the secure disposal and complete removal of data from all storage media, ensuring data is not recoverable by any computer forensic means.
+- We have policies and procedures for the secure disposal and complete removal of data from all storage media.
+This ensures that data is not recoverable by any forensic means.

-- We don't have formal policies at this time for procedures and controls to protect the confidentiality and availability of the encryption keys.
+- We have policies for procedures and controls to protect the confidentiality and availability of the encryption keys.

 Data storage - Protection

-- The availability commitments of the service, including our ability to recover from outages can be found here.
+- The availability commitments of the service, including our ability to recover from outages can be found in our Software Level Agreement.